jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 > matters.
 Between the water temperatures, speed of the currents, and weight of
 > the kayaks, it isn't that hard for things to go sideways out there.
 The book
 > [Sea Kayaker's Deep Trouble](https://www.amazon.com/Sea-Kayakers-Deep-Trouble-Magazine/dp/0070084998)
-> tells many tales of strong kayakers that have died of hypothermia in those
+> tells many tales of strong kayakers that have died in those waters.
-> waters.

 We finally got the kayaks all geared up and hit the water at **12:00 PM**, a bit later than planned.
 Everything was going pretty smooth as we crossed the exposed